miniflux/website/content/faq.md

 List of things to avoid:

-- Too many changes that would make the pull-request very hard to review
+- Making too many changes that would make the pull request very hard to review.
-- Breaking changes
+- Introducing breaking changes.
-- Introduce new bugs, regressions, or security issues
+- Introducing new bugs, regressions, or security issues.
-- Add unnecessary dependencies
+- Adding unnecessary dependencies.
-- Slowing down the software
+- Slowing down the software.
-- Changes are against the philosophy of the software
+- Making changes that go against the philosophy of the software.
-- Poor code quality
+- Having poor code quality.
-- Chaining pull-requests that depends from each other
+- Chaining pull requests that depend on each other.
-- Radical user interface changes
+- Making radical user interface changes.

 <h2 id="feature-request">Why are you not developing my feature request? <a class="anchor" href="#feature-request" title="Permalink">¶</a></h2>

-- Developing a software takes a lot of time.
+- Developing software takes a lot of time.
-- This is a free and open source project, no one owes you anything.
+- This is a free and open-source project, and no one owes you anything.
 - If you miss something, contribute to the project.
 - Don't expect anyone to work for free.
-- As mentioned previously, the number of features is voluntarily limited.
+- As mentioned previously, the number of features is intentionally limited.
 Nobody likes bloatware.
 - Improving existing features is more important than adding new ones.

 <h2 id="missing-feature-v2">Feature X was available in Miniflux v1? <a class="anchor" href="#missing-feature-v2" title="Permalink">¶</a></h2>